chancancode/branch-rename/README.md

 This would be a good time to start updating any internal and external links to the "master" branch.
-A common example would be automatically generated links to source code from API documentation.
+A common example would be automatically generated links to source code from the API documentation.

 ### Phase 3: Complete the migration